davidmoten/rxjava2-jdbc/README.md

 Parameters
 ----------------
-Parameters are passed to indiviual queries but can also be used as a streaming source to prompt the query to be run many times.
+Parameters are passed to individual queries but can also be used as a streaming source to prompt the query to be run many times.

 Parameters can be named or anonymous.
 Named parameters are not supported natively by the JDBC specification but *rxjava2-jdbc* does support them.